plblum/jivs/planning/Planning Jivs-DOM.md

 `contenteditable` is intentionally outside the built-in editor scope.
 It is a useful custom widget and can be supported later through custom adapters and installers.
 Buttons are action or form controls, not value editors; submit/save behavior belongs to form presentation rather than text-value or native-value synchronization.

 `input[type="file"]` is included in the built-in editor boundary only as a browser-exposed value check.
-The adapter may pass `HTMLInputElement.value` as a Text Value so Jivs validators can decide whether a file appears to be selected or whether its exposed filename matches a rule such as an extension pattern.
+The adapter may pass `HTMLInputElement.value` as a Text Value so Jivs validators can decide whether a file appears to be selected or whether its exposed filename matches a rule such as an extension elementIdentifierTemplate.
 The adapter does not read file contents, and the browser's protected path/filename behavior may limit what value is available.
 Content validation and security remain application/server responsibilities.

 PLB: Q66 and Q67 resolved: support the built-in input, textarea, select, radio, and limited file-value cases; leave `contenteditable` to custom widget support.